 - Intersectionality and Identity Formation: Analyzing how race, gender, ethnicity, and socio-economic status intersect to shape linguistic practices and identity.

-After the presentation, an attendee said the followings; “This workshop has been an eye-opening experience,” (Fatima, student).
-In the end, the head of department of Mathematics Education said; “It has not only deepened our understanding of identity but also emphasized the importance of inclusivity and respect for diverse linguistic and cultural expressions.”
+“This workshop has been an eye-opening experience,” said a student named Fatima, adding, “It has not only deepened our understanding of identity but also emphasized the importance of inclusivity and respect for diverse linguistic and cultural expressions.”

-The event concluded with a call for a dialogue on the subject, emphasizing the significance of bridging linguistic and sociological perspectives in understanding contemporary issues related to identity.
+The Head of the Department of Mathematics Education concluded the event with a call for continued dialogue on the subject, emphasizing the significance of bridging linguistic and sociological perspectives to understand contemporary issues related to identity.